 This is not a great Air France Lounge in terms of style and seating, but the food is good.
 It is a small room with badly designed tan armchairs which are very difficult to work or eat off.
-The better seats are those which are set around tables in fours and the high tables and chairs by the window.
+The better seats are set around tables in fours and the high tables and chairs by the window.

-Food-wise, there are two hot soups (New England clam chowder soup and minestrone soup), hot waffles at breakfast and hot rice and a beef dish throughout the rest of the day.
+Food-wise, there are two hot soups (New England clam chowder soup and minestrone soup), hot waffles at breakfast and hot rice, and a beef dish throughout the rest of the day.
 The cold food buffet is extensive with whole fruit, fresh sandwiches, salad, and veggie bowls with lots of dips and dressings, cut fruit, bread, cheese, and pastries.

-Alcoholic drinks include self-serve spirits and wine plus lots of cans of drinks in fridges and jugs of water and juice.
+Alcoholic drinks include self-serve spirits and wine, plus lots of cans of drinks in fridges and jugs of water and juice.